 Also, if there's an odour of rotten egg (foul-smelling) in a gallery, which indicates presence of hydrogen sulfide (highly toxic gas), then just leave.
 This gas is even more pernicious that it soon numbs your sense of smell (so you might think it's gone when there's actually a dangerous increase in concentration).
 Warning sign of exposure to H2S is itchy/stinging eyes (throat irritation and coughing might also be felt).
 This gas is slightly heavier than air and tends to accumulate in lower levels of mines/caves, as it is soluble it can also accumulate in stagnant waters which might release the gas when disturbed.

-At last, let's add that dangerous gasses can be generated from fires or blasting (CO, CO2, NO2, N2, H2, SO2...), or from the use of diesel/gasoline engines (which should be avoided underground).
+At last, let's add that dangerous gasses can be generated from fires or blasting (CO, CO2, NO2, N2, H2, SO2...), or from the use of diesel/gasoline engines (which must be avoided underground).

 PROSPECTING TOOLS (for small work):

 -a 1.5kg club hammer (aka crack hammer).
 About 30cm total length, with fiberglass handle (not wood handle!).
 It's for striking the rock and for use along with the chisels.

 -a pointed tip rock chisel, about 30cm long, body of the chisel being about 2cm diameter (better with plastic hand guard to protect your fingers from the club hammer)